StockNews.com Initiates Coverage on GSI Technology (NASDAQ:GSIT)

-StockNews.com assumed coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research report report published on Thursday.
-The firm issued a hold rating on the semiconductor company’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research note issued to investors on Friday.
+The brokerage set a “hold” rating on the semiconductor company’s stock.

-GSI Technology (NASDAQ:GSIT – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The semiconductor company reported ($0.18) earnings per share for the quarter.
-GSI Technology had a negative net margin of 53.04% and a negative return on equity of 25.33%.
-The company had revenue of $8.73 million for the quarter.
+GSI Technology (NASDAQ:GSIT – Get Rating) last announced its quarterly earnings data on Thursday, May 5th.
+The semiconductor company reported ($0.18) earnings per share (EPS) for the quarter.
+GSI Technology had a negative return on equity of 25.83% and a negative net margin of 53.04%.
+The firm had revenue of $8.73 million for the quarter.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-King Luther Capital Management Corp raised its stake in shares of GSI Technology by 5.0% during the fourth quarter.
-King Luther Capital Management Corp now owns 210,000 shares of the semiconductor company’s stock valued at $972,000 after acquiring an additional 10,000 shares during the last quarter.
-Cowen Prime Advisors LLC raised its stake in GSI Technology by 8.3% in the fourth quarter.
-Cowen Prime Advisors LLC now owns 186,230 shares of the semiconductor company’s stock worth $862,000 after buying an additional 14,300 shares in the last quarter.
-BlackRock Inc. raised its stake in GSI Technology by 79.1% in the third quarter.
-BlackRock Inc. now owns 86,947 shares of the semiconductor company’s stock worth $458,000 after buying an additional 38,413 shares in the last quarter.
-Commonwealth Equity Services LLC raised its stake in GSI Technology by 4.3% in the first quarter.
-Commonwealth Equity Services LLC now owns 62,861 shares of the semiconductor company’s stock worth $240,000 after buying an additional 2,617 shares in the last quarter.
-Finally, State Street Corp increased its stake in shares of GSI Technology by 7.9% during the first quarter.
-State Street Corp now owns 45,982 shares of the semiconductor company’s stock valued at $176,000 after purchasing an additional 3,383 shares in the last quarter.
-23.28% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+State Street Corp lifted its stake in GSI Technology by 7.9% during the first quarter.
+State Street Corp now owns 45,982 shares of the semiconductor company’s stock worth $176,000 after purchasing an additional 3,383 shares during the period.
+Charles Schwab Investment Management Inc. acquired a new stake in GSI Technology during the 1st quarter worth $67,000.
+JPMorgan Chase & Co. grew its holdings in GSI Technology by 167.5% during the 1st quarter.
+JPMorgan Chase & Co. now owns 8,623 shares of the semiconductor company’s stock worth $33,000 after acquiring an additional 5,400 shares during the period.
+Shufro Rose & Co.
+LLC acquired a new position in shares of GSI Technology in the 1st quarter valued at $129,000.
+Finally, Commonwealth Equity Services LLC grew its holdings in shares of GSI Technology by 4.3% in the 1st quarter.
+Commonwealth Equity Services LLC now owns 62,861 shares of the semiconductor company’s stock valued at $240,000 after buying an additional 2,617 shares during the period.
+Hedge funds and other institutional investors own 23.28% of the company’s stock.

 About GSI Technology (Get Rating)

 GSI Technology, Inc, a fabless semiconductor company, designs, develops, and markets semiconductor memory solutions to networking, industrial, medical, aerospace, and military customers in the United States, China, Singapore, Germany, the Netherlands, and internationally.
-It offers static random access memory (SRAM) products, such as SyncBurst for microprocessor cache and other applications; No Bus Turnaround SRAMs to address the needs of networking and telecom applications; SigmaQuad and SigmaDDR products for density and random transaction rate requirements of networking and telecom applications; and radiation-hardened and radiation-tolerant SRAMs for aerospace and military applications, such as networking satellites and missiles.
+The company's associative processing unit products offers applications using similarity search in visual search queries for ecommerce, computer vision, drug discovery, cyber security, and service markets.

 - Get a free copy of the StockNews.com research report on GSI Technology (GSIT)